temporalio/documentation/kb/temporal-platform-limits-sheet.md

   - This is configurable with [`HistoryCountLimitError` and `HistoryCountLimitWarn`](https://github.com/temporalio/temporal/blob/v1.7.0/service/history/configs/config.go#L382-L383), if you know what you are doing.

-  - We fail the following Commands at 50,000 Events for OSS and 2,000 parallel Events for Cloud:
+  -  We fail the following Commands at 50,000 Events for OSS and 2,000 Events for Cloud:
     - `ScheduleActivityTask`
     - `SignalExternalWorkflowExecution`
     - `RequestCancelExternalWorkflowExecution`